Les Tremayne: Career

+In April 1960, Tremayne appeared as the father of the title character Maggie Hamilton, S3 E26 “The Maggie Hamilton Story”.
 In 1963, Tremayne appeared in the Perry Mason episode, "The Case of Constant Doyle", along with special guest attorney Bette Davis.
 He appeared in seven other episodes as various characters, such as Deputy District Attorney Stewart Linn in the 1960 episode, "The Case of the Madcap Modiste".
-In (1961), he played the title role of murder victim Willard Nesbitt in "The Case of the Angry Dead Man."
-In "The case of the Left-Handed Liar he played as murder victim Bernard Daniels.
+In (1961), he played murder victim Willard Nesbitt and Bernard Daniels. in "The Case of the Angry Dead Man." and "The case of the Left-Handed Liar.
 In 1966, he played murderer Harry Lannon in "The Case of the Unwelcome Well".
 In 1964, he played Ed Pierce in "The Case of the Ruinous Road".

 In 1962, Tremayne portrayed the part of C.J.
 Hasler, a known thief in The Andy Griffith Show episode entitled, "Andy and Barney in the Big City" aired on 26 March 1962.
 In that show, he played the part of a cunning opportunist who happens onto off-duty Barney Fife who himself believes that he is stalking a jewel thief (Allan Melvin) who is in fact the house detective of the hotel where the story takes place.

 In 1965, Tremayne played Mr. Clary in My Favorite Martian, season 2, episode 30, titled "006 3/4".

 In 1969, he lent his vocal talents to the Walt Kelly/Chuck Jones animated television special The Pogo Special Birthday Special.
 Other voice contributors were June Foray and both Chuck Jones and Walt Kelly themselves.

 Between 1974 and 1977, Tremayne appeared on the Saturday morning Shazam! television series based on the DC Comics superhero Captain Marvel.
 In the role of Mentor, Tremayne served as the literal mentor of the program's protagonist, young Billy Batson.

+One of his most iconic performances would come in 1983, as the voice of the Wishing Well in the Looney Tunes compilation film Daffy Duck's Fantastic Island.